– energy optimization on the Læsø ferry

-The SEMS (Ship Energy Monitoring System) was designed to meet the increasing demand for energy optimization solutions in the marine industry.
+SEMS (Ship Energy Monitoring System) was initiated on the basis of the growing demand for energy optimization in the marine industry.